Chester-Gillon/fpga_sio/fpga_tests/XCKU5P_DUAL_QSFP_ibert_4.166/readme.txt

     to remote to allow create_example_project.tcl to be run the files needing to be added to git control to be outside of the ignored project directory.

+3. Created a block diagram as the top-level, with the example_ibert_ultrascale_gty_0 created by the example as a module.
+Initially the block diagram just has ports to connect to all the signals on the example_ibert_ultrascale_gty_0 in preparation for adding a PCIe core to be able to access the QSFP port management.

+   After making the example_ibert_ultrascale_gty_0 lower in the hierarchy had to edit the ibert_ultrascale_gty_ip_example.xdc get_pins TX/RX out clock clock constraints to be able to find the pins and avoid critical warnings.

 Not sure that have got the ibert_ultrascale_gty_0.xci file shared between the XCKU5P_DUAL_QSFP_ibert_4.166 and ibert_ultrascale_gty_0_ex projects correctly, in the same way as the TOSING_160T_SFP_ibert design.